-Arriving in Stockholm Sweden, I am surrounded by aliens of the pink persuasion.
+Arriving in Stockholm Sweden, the Kultur Festival is in full swing and I am surrounded by aliens of the pink persuasion.
 Then again, maybe I’m the alien.

 Arriving in Sweden

 I was thrilled to return to Europe after my whirlwind adventures here last year.
 And despite the reputed high cost of living and traveling in Scandanavia, I figured that in the company of a few locals like my online colleague Lola Akinmade (thanks again for lunch!), and some friends of friends who offered up wonderful slice of Swedish hospitality, I could make a go of it – Professional Hobo style!

 Immediately on arrival in Stockholm, I loved the vibe, the architecture, and the people.
 Almost everybody I spoke to had a fairly good command of English, since my Swedish skills left something to be desired.
 Even in stores far of the tourist trail, I overheard flawless conversations between English-speaking customers (who I assumed to be ex-pats) and the staff.

 Mid-August is a great time to visit Stockholm, with lots going on.
 The Kultur Festival was a real highlight for me, with live events going on throughout the city every day – most of them for free.
 Variety shows with international acts, dance performances, and musical concerts (with world-renowned artists like Buena Vista Social Club) were everywhere, along with buskers, art exhibitions, theatre, and street shows.

 It was while walking through the square outside the central train station that it happened.
 Pink aliens invaded.

 This was one of my favourite Kultur Festival events, and one that kept the audience hopping (literally).
 The Kultur Festival website best describes the chaos and fun I saw: